jdold07/codewars-kata-archive-creator/README.md

 ## **Thanks to the creators & maintainers of the dependency modules I used to make this app work!**

-An little extra credit to [IonicaBizau](https://github.com/IonicaBizau/json2md).
-Although he/she/they would't know it, while fumbling with the idea of this whole thing, it was stumbling onto this library and going through its repo that finally gave me the push to just have a go and pursue actually creating this little project instead of leaving it as just an idea.
+A little extra credit to [IonicaBizau](https://github.com/IonicaBizau/json2md).
+Although he/she/they wouldn't know it, while fumbling with the idea of this whole thing, it was stumbling onto this library and going through its repo that finally gave me the push to just have a go and pursue creating this little project instead of leaving it as just an idea.